 The Coalition for Responsible Home Education empowers homeschooled children by educating the public and advocating for child-centered, evidence-based policy and practices for families and professionals.
-Founded in 2013, CRHE is the only organization founded and led by homeschool alumni that advocates for homeschooled children.
+Founded in 2013, CRHE is the only national organization founded and led by homeschool alumni that advocates for homeschooled children.
 Powered by dedicated volunteers, CRHE has generated over 250 media mentions, published two peer-reviewed academic studies, contributed to legislative reform of homeschooling in two states, and received nearly half a million unique visitors to its website.
 Currently, CRHE has a six-person Board of Directors; its staff consists of seven volunteers and one contract worker.

 CRHE is now engaged in the next phase of becoming a financially sustainable organization.
-The board is conducting a $30,000 fundraising campaign that will enable CRHE to hire a paid, part-time executive director for the first time.
+The board has completed a $30,000 fundraising campaign that will enable CRHE to hire a paid, part-time executive director for the first time.
 Larger campaigns in the coming years will aim to create a sustainable organization with a $150,000-$200,000 annual budget, allowing for an increase in hours and salary for the executive director.

 CRHE seeks an energetic, strategic, and decisive leader to carry our organization to the next level.
 The executive director will: